Askannz/msi-perkeyrgb/README.md

 ----------
 For per-key configuration, only "Steady" mode (fixed color for each key) is available for now, as I have not figured out the rest of the USB protocol yet.
 I will add more features later if enough people are interested.

-Presets are available for supported models (GS65), which emulate vendor-provided SteelSeries configurations.
+Presets are available for supported models, which emulate vendor-provided SteelSeries configurations.

 Compatibility